timothylimyl/lit-llama-qa/setup_squad.md

 Step 2c - Run `python3 scripts/prepare_squad.py` to get our training and dev data in the form of `train.pt` and test.pt`.
 It will also generate two plots (I have already uploaded it for preview).

+Our training and evaluation data can then be found at `data/squad2`.

 ## Step 3: Start finetuning

 (A) For full finetuning, run `python3 finetune_full_squad.py`